JOB OPENING: Associate Director, Metro North REB (May 3, 2012)

 At a recent forum at the Marriott Hotel in Burlington, MA, leaders in business and education from across the Metro North gathered together with a single shared purpose: to learn how they can work together to address the growing crisis in STEM (Science, Technology, Engineering and Mathematics).
 The diverse mix of professionals included engineers, scientists, CEOs, school superintendents, career development professionals and sustainability experts.
 Sponsored by the Metro North Regional Employment Board (Cambridge, MA), the forum built upon a shared understanding of the challenges by exploring practical strategies to inspire students to pursue careers in the STEM fields.

 In concluding the forum, REB Executive Director Nancy Brown announced that the REB is in the process of establishing a regional STEM planning team, as well as a clearinghouse for STEM resources.
-Additionally, Brown said that the REB will continue to serve as a catalyst to help foster new partnerships and initiatives to revitalize interest and leadership in STEM within the Metro North region and beyond.
-[Please see the latest issue of our newsletter, REB Connections, to read the full article].
+Additionally, Brown said that the REB will continue to serve as a catalyst to help foster new partnerships and initiatives to revitalize interest and leadership in STEM within the Metro North region and beyond. .

 The Metro North REB has received a grant from the Rapid Response team of the Department of Workforce Development to provide critical education, training and job counseling services to former employees of the Ames Safety Envelope Company.
 The award, which is funded by the American Reinvestment and Recovery Act (ARRA), will serve to help these workers to secure other means of employment by providing them with a wide array of job counseling and occupational skills training, as well as opportunities to develop English language skills.
 Over the course of the 14-month grant period (ending June 30, 2011), the Metro North Career Centers will also provide a wide range of direct services which include: outreach and recruitment, case management, job search workshops, computer skills development and job placement services.